JonathanM2ndoza/Java8Features/README.md

 # Java8Features
-Review new features Java 8
+Examples of new features Java 8

 ## Functional Interfaces